 The potatoes soak up some of the liquid that they are cooked in so boiling your potatoes in chicken broth is a great way to add flavor to your mashed potatoes.
 If you do not have chicken broth, you can also use water, but your mashed potatoes won’t have that extra flavor that takes them over the top.

 This recipe calls for buttermilk.
-If you do not have buttermilk, you can always use a buttermilk substitute, or use plain milk or heavy cream.
+If you do not have buttermilk, you can always use a buttermilk substitute, or use plain whole milk or heavy cream.

 Mashing your potatoes is done with a potato masher tool, while whipping your potatoes is done with a hand mixer.
 Either method will work and produce a dish with slightly different textures.
 Mashing will produce more lumps and texture, while whipping will incorporate more air and be a lighter, fluffier, smoother mashed potato.
 When making a steakhouse style mashed potato with skins on, it is best if the potatoes are mashed to retain texture.